MA in Writing

 At JHU, you will not only boost your writing, revision, and editing skills, but also learn how to read like a writer, to give and receive feedback, to find publishing opportunities, and to live the writing life.

 Explore Many Genres and Styles

 We offer concentrations in nonfiction or fiction writing, each offering its own core courses and required electives that will explore craft elements like form, voice, structure, and style.

 - Nonfiction Track: pursue long-form literary journalism, personal essays, and memoir

 - Fiction Track: focus on short stories, novellas, and novels in a variety of genres

-In addition to classes in your selected track, you’ll get to dabble in other genres like poetry, drama, playwriting, and screenwriting.
-Flesh out your schedule with classes from across concentrations, genres, eras, themes, craft elements, and even from our science writing and teaching writing graduate programs.
+In addition to classes in your selected concentration, you’ll get to dabble in other genres like poetry, drama, playwriting, and screenwriting.
+Flesh out your schedule with classes from across genres, eras, themes, craft elements, and even from our science writing and teaching writing graduate programs.